 The landfill levy is a fee placed on waste materials sent to landfill for disposal.
-The objective in applying this levy is to reduce the amount of waste going to landfill, which will benefit the environment and create economic benefits by keeping the resources that can be recovered from waste circulating in the productive economy.
-We call this the ‘circular economy’.
+The aim of this levy is to reduce the amount of waste going to landfill.
+This will benefit the environment and create economic benefits by keeping the resources that can be recovered from waste circulating in the productive economy.
+We call this the 'circular economy'.

-The Tasmanian Waste Levy Impact Study 2020 (see below) found that the optimal rate of the levy to reduce waste and increase resources recovered from landfill while having only a modest impact on households and businesses is to introduce the levy in stages over 4 years:
+The Tasmanian Waste Levy Impact Study 2020 (below) found that the optimal way to reduce waste and increase resources recovered from landfill is to introduce the levy in stages over multiple years:

 - An initial rate of $20 per tonne for the first 2 years

-- After two years, the levy will increase to $40 per tonne
+- After two years, the levy will increase to 24 fee units (around $40 per tonne)

-- After a further two years, the levy will increase to $60 per tonne.
+- After a further two years, the levy will increase to 36 fee units ($60 per tonne).

 $60 per tonne is close to the average rate of the levy in regional areas on mainland Australia.
 The landfill levy in metropolitan areas around Australia varies between $70 per tonne (Western Australia) to $146 per tonne (New South Wales).